Fine Things (film): Plot

 Soon after, Bernie buys a vacation cottage in Napa Valley, and hopes to start a new life with Jane and Alexander.
 Tragedy strikes again when Jane is kidnapped by Chandler.
 Bernie is furious and desperate to save her.
 Frustrated by the police's incapability to search for her, he uses the help of private detectives to locate her himself and secretly brings her back home.

 While Bernie is handling all his current problems, he falls in love with a single doctor, Molly, who lives in Napa.
 As they become closer, Jane fears she may lose Bernie's love, until Ruth talks with her about how Bernie will never lose love for her, even if he marries somebody new.
 After Bernie and Molly have been going out for some time, Bernie ultimately decides on staying and starting a new life in Napa, including opening a new store in an old schoolhouse, which he later names "Fine Things," after all the fine things that have come into Bernie's life.

 After a long time of no communication, Chandler sets a trial date to demand full custody of Jane.
-Chandler is about to win the case, until evidence is leaked Chandler was involved with a cocaine smuggle.
-Bernie wins official custody of Jane and they happily live ever after with Molly, Bernie's new girlfriend.
+Chandler is about to win the case, until evidence is leaked that Chandler was involved with a cocaine smuggle.
+Bernie wins official custody of Jane and they live happily ever after with Molly, Bernie's new girlfriend.
 Jane initially disapproves, but learns to like her.
 The movie closes with Bernie and Molly taking Jane and Alexander to see his new store, and he surprises Jane with a new dog.
 Knowing how much she means to Bernie, Jane feels she can finally accept a new life, and chooses to call Bernie daddy.